 Electric and magnetic fields

-Electricity is transmitted from a power plant to the consumer first by means of high-voltage transmission lines (in Finland 400, 220 and 110 kV), then by means of medium-voltage overhead lines and cables (50, 20 and 10 kV), and finally by means of low-voltage lines.
-Transmission lines cause an electric and magnetic field in their surroundings.
+Electricity is first transmitted from the power plant to the consumer over high-voltage transmission lines (400, 220 and 110 kV in Finland), then by means of medium-voltage overhead lines and cables (50, 20 and 10 kV) and finally by low-voltage wiring (0.4 kV). transmission lines generate electric and magnetic fields in their surroundings.

-On 12 July 1999, the Council of the European Union published a recommendation of the limitation of exposure of population to electric and magnetic fields.
-The recommendation aims to protect the health of citizens against the direct health impacts of these fields.
-The recommendation is applied in particular to areas where people tend to stay for significant periods of time.
-The decree issued by the Finnish Ministry of Social Affairs and Health on 1 May 2003 is based on this recommendation.
+On 12 July 1999, the Council of the European Union published a recommendation on limiting the exposure of the population to electric and magnetic fields.
+The aim of the recommendation is to protect the health of citizens from the direct health effects of the fields.
+The decree of the Ministry of Social Affairs and Health (STM) that came into force on 15 December 2018 is based on this recommendation.

-Transmission lines are designed and built so that the values given in the recommendation of the Council of the European Union and in the decree of the Ministry of Social Affairs and Health are not exceeded.
+Transmission lines are designed and constructed in such a way that the values specified in the recommendation of the Council of the European Union and the decree of the Ministry of Social Affairs and Health are not exceeded.

-Some ‒ mainly epidemiological ‒ research studies have also dealt with the potential link between magnetic fields and health considerations, such as cancer diseases.
+The studies have also addressed the issue of a possible link between magnetic fields and health aspects such as cancer diseases.

-The Tampere University of Technology has drawn up a brochure (in Finnish) of the electric and magnetic fields of transmission lines and of their potential health effects.
+Tampere University of Technology has prepared a brochure on the electric and magnetic fields of transmission lines and their possible health effects.

 Fingrid also monitors new research findings relating to the health effects of electric and magnetic fields.
 Since 2009, we have worked in co-operation with professor Leena Korpinen, publishing situation reports a couple of times a year, discussing medically-focused research related to electric and magnetic fields that are of particular interest from the perspective of population exposure.